 At Canada Drives, we believe in having fun responsibly.
 In this post, we answer some common questions about the legal limits of cannabis, and how driving while high is viewed in the eyes of the law.

 Let’s start with the basics.
 DUI stands for driving under the influence.
-The “influence” refers to being intoxicated as a result of the consumption of drugs, alcohol, or any other substance that alters your behaviour and responses.
+“Influence” refers to being intoxicated as a result of the consumption of drugs, alcohol, or any other substance that alters your behaviour and responses.

 Since cannabis is now legal, Canadians have begun to question the influence or impact of cannabis on driving.
 To answer that question, let’s explore the science and legality of this issue.

 Cannabis has two active ingredients that affect the human body.
 THC, or tetrahydrocannabinol, is the component that causes the intoxicating effects.
 CBD, or cannabidiol, is the second major component in cannabis.
-CBD offers therapeutic and healing effects.
+CBD is reported to offer therapeutic and healing effects.
 It does not cause people to get high.

-Cannabis impairs your driving by altering your motor skills, slowing your reaction time and inhibiting your short term memory and concentration.
+Cannabis impairs your driving by altering your motor skills, slowing your reaction time, and inhibiting your short-term memory and concentration.
 Drivers under the influence of cannabis tend to drive at varying speeds and are unable to make quick decisions or respond to unexpected events.
-As you can imagine, it is unsafe to drive while high on cannabis.
+As you can imagine, these tendencies make it unsafe to drive while high on cannabis.

 Driving while high on other drugs is unsafe too.
 This includes all illegal substances, such as cocaine, LSD, ketamine, or methamphetamines.
-Even prescribed or over the counter drugs can impact your ability to drive – some come with warnings right on the label.
+Even prescribed or over-the-counter drugs can impact your ability to drive – some come with warnings right on the label.

 Because you’re under the influence of a substance that alters, heightens, or depresses your perception of reality, it is considered dangerous to drive while high.
 It doesn’t matter if it’s cannabis, meth, painkillers, or any other drug.
 Getting behind the wheel while under the influence of drugs isn’t safe and can result in an accident.